SoftwareBoulevard-2018/Web/README.md

 Update company: This component is responsible for allowing the update of companies.
 It has a form that validates the input data.
 The form contains the following fields: name, URL of an image and project manager.
 Only one field is required to update a company.The game administrator and the project managers have permissions to access this component but the project manager can only update the image.
 Its URL route is /home/companies/company-status/update and it's located in /web/src/app/update-company.

-### Components related to geenerating and viewing reports, viewing players, viewing companies and viewing their status.
+### Components related to generating and viewing reports, viewing players, viewing companies and viewing their status.

 Reports: In this component all the reports are shown to the game administrator, they are on tables and each table is shown in a tab.
 Its URL route is /home/reports and it's located in /web/src/app/reports.